robfairh/deploying-machine-learning-models/README.md

 # Section 8:

 In this one, it seems like we are doing the same thing we did before, but in an instance of docker.
-There is only one job in the workflow: section_08_deploy_app_container_via_railway

-In this one it deploys a docker container to railway.
 The build process happens inside the docker container.
+The file responsible for building the docker container is: section-08-deploying-with-containers/Dockerfile

 *
 The following is not necessary, but helps to visualize the process: